Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 His heart-rate was barely above strenuous cardio, too.

 The Niksum adapted quickly at other entry sites, too.
 None of the others were guarding node access, but critical resources and lines of communications were still that.
 The Fangs were all doing their part too, with *extreme* effectiveness.
-Which enabled the regulars---really elite soldiers in their own right, honestly---the moment they needed to adapt and overcome with better group tactics and *more firepower.* Some occupation and scouting was already exploring forward into the preserved wildlands, since those forces were not immediately useful in the melee.
+Which enabled the regulars - really elite soldiers in their own right, honestly - the moment they needed to adapt and overcome with better group tactics and *more firepower.* Some occupation and scouting was already exploring forward into the preserved wildlands, since those forces were not immediately useful in the melee.

 And unseen behind it all, an extra ally in this fight, the Entity did its work.
 Beleaguered units under heavy drone assault were suddenly left blinking when the drones shut down fell out of the sky, or even started turning on each other.
 Forcefields that should have blocked the advance into critical facilities instead fizzled out, or released their captured victims.
 Doors opened, factories shut down, enemy lines of communication were blocked, re-routed, disrupted or closed off entirely.